infernalbits/infernal-captive/common/original/README.md

-# Infernal Captive
-> Captive Portal Bypass Tool
+# Captive-Mial: Captive Portal Bypass Tool

-`infernal-captive.sh` is a powerful shell script designed to bypass captive portals on Wi-Fi networks.
+`captive-mial.sh` is a powerful shell script designed to bypass captive portals on Wi-Fi networks.
 It works by scanning the local network for already authenticated clients and then "hijacking" their session by spoofing their IP and MAC address.

 This tool is designed for portability and ease of use, with automatic detection of network parameters and cross-platform support for both **Linux** and **macOS**.